TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: close()

-      Prevents any more tasks from being submitted to the pool.
+      Prevents any more tasks kutoka being submitted to the pool.
 Once all the tasks have been completed the worker processes will exit.

    .. method:: terminate()